-Maybe the name means nothing to you, but you may remember the Limonium as a dried flower from the ‘80’s.
-Nowadays this summer flower is back in fashion and fits perfectly with a vintage way of life.
+Maybe the name means nothing to you, but Limonium was extremely popular in the '80s as a dried flower.
+Today, the bloom is back in fashion.
+It fits perfectly with our hazy, Polaroid nostalgia for summers past.

 Colours and shapes